Bridging the Imitation Gap by Adaptive Insubordination: Experiments

-\textbf{\twodimlh.} Here we vary the privilege of an expert and study learning from ``less intelligent'' teachers.
-Particularly, for each method, we train an $f^i$-partial policy using an $f^j$-optimal expert (except for PPO which uses no expert supervision) 25 times.
+\textbf{Smaller imitation gap $\implies$ better performance.} A central claim of our paper is that the imitation gap is not merely a theoretical concern: the degree to which the teacher is privileged over the student has significant impact on the student's performance.
+To study this empirically, we vary the degree to which teachers are privileged over its students in our \twodimlh task.
+In particular, we use behavior cloning to train an $f^i$-restricted policy (\ie, an agent that can see $i$ grid locations away) using an $f^j$-optimal teacher 25 times.
 Each policy is then evaluated on 200 random episodes and the average episode length (lower being better) is recorded.
-For all odd $i,j$ with $1\leq i\leq 11$, $1\leq j\leq 15$, and $j\geq i$ we show boxplots of the 25 training runs.
-Grey vertical lines show optimal average episode lengths for $f^i$-partial policies. \\ For BC we find training of an $f^i$-partial policy with an $f^j$-expert to result in a near optimal policy when $i=j$ but even small increases in $j$ result in dramatic decreases in performance.
-This emphasizes the imitation gap.
-Surprisingly, while performance tends to drop with increasing $j$, the largest $i,j$ gaps do not consistently correspond to the worst performing models.
-While this seems to differ from our results in Ex.~\ref{ex:lighthouse}, recall that there the policy $\mu$ was fixed while here it varies through training, resulting in complex learning dynamics.\\ Additionally, we find that: (i) PPO can perform well but has high variance across runs due to the problem of sparse rewards, and (ii) for this task, both ADVISOR and \daggerppo can ameliorate the impact of the imitation gap but ADVISOR consistently outperforms in all settings.
+For select $i,j$ pairs we show boxplots of the 25 average episode lengths in Fig.~\ref{fig:lh-plots}.
+See our appendix for similar plots when using other training routines (\eg, ADVISOR).

+Grey vertical lines show optimal average episode lengths for $f^i$-restricted policies.
+We find that training an $f^i$-restricted policy with an $f^j$-expert results in a near optimal policy when $i=j$ but even small increases in $j$ dramatically decrease performance.
+While performance tends to drop with increasing $j$, the largest $i,j$ gaps do not consistently correspond to the worst performing models.
+While this seems to differ from our results in Ex.~\ref{ex:lighthouse}, recall that there the policy $\mu$ was fixed while here it varies through training, resulting in complex learning dynamics.
+Surprisingly we also find that, even when there is no imitation gap (\eg, the $i=j$ case), ADVISOR can outperform BC, see App.~\ref{sec:lighthouse-efficiency-study}.